CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 *   Use Intersight UI to provision IKS cluster
 *   Use Intersight UI to configure IKS add-ons
 *   Use Intersight UI to scale up and down the cluster
-*   Use Intersight UI to change policies affecting several IKS clusters
-*   Use Intersight UI to Undeploy IKS profiles
+*   Use Intersight UI to Undeploy IKS cluster
-*   Use Intersight UI to Delete IKS Clusters
+*   Use Intersight UI to Delete IKS Profile

 ## Audience
 *	Cloud Admins who would like to provide IT Container As A Service (CAAS) on vSphere Infrastructure